WE ARE NOMURA

 Utilizing experience in multiple industries based on the idea of emphasizing experience

-Inoue has gained experience across multiple markets, including cultural facilities, corporate showrooms and displays, and commercial hotels.
-In the future, I will make use of that experience and demonstrate my strengths without narrowing down the industry.
+Inoue has gained experience working across multiple markets, including cultural facilities, corporate showrooms and displays, and commercial hotels.
+In the future, he will utilize his experience to demonstrate his strengths without limiting himself to a single industry.

 Inoue: ``It's not that I want to do this, but I enjoy solving problems no matter what kind of work comes my way.Currently, I'm involved in designing residences for seniors and utilizing idle land in rural areas.''
 Our goal is to use the know-how we have cultivated to contribute to society.